madelponte/mcp-server/README.md

 Cloudflare-blocked pages, and a short page cache so an agent loop that re-fetches the same URL skips the network round-trip.

+Fetching is also SSRF-guarded.
+Because a URL can come from search results or page content the model just read, it's attacker-influenceable via indirect prompt injection — so `fetch_page` resolves the target host and **refuses any non-public address** (loopback, private, link-local, etc.), blocking access to `localhost`, cloud metadata endpoints like `169.254.169.254`, and LAN hosts.
+The check is applied to the initial URL *and* every redirect hop (a public URL can't `302` into an internal one) and gates the FlareSolverr path too.
+To deliberately allow a trusted local/private target you host, list its host, IP, or CIDR in `WEB_SEARCH_SSRF_ALLOWLIST` (e.g. `localhost,127.0.0.1,10.0.0.0/8`).

 ### Stock Data

 `get_company_data(symbol, sections=None, statement="income", period="annual", periods=None, news_items=None, insider_weeks=None, history_bars=None)`